 The graphs show the average frequency of air and ground frost at Aldergrove and Lough Navar Forest.

 Mean monthly sunshine figures reach a maximum in May and are at their lowest in December.
 The key factor is, of course, the variation in the length of the day through the year, but cloud cover plays a part as well.
-A feature is the reduction that typically occurs in July and August, accompanied by increased cloudiness.
+A feature is the reduction that typically occurs in July and August, accompanied by increased cloudiness, which is associated with an increase in the prevalence of westerly winds.

 The graphs show the average monthly sunshine totals for Aldergrove and Armagh, together with the highest and lowest totals recorded in the stated periods.